 Standard input values are based on the best available measured or industry data, including metered data, measured data from prior evaluations (applied prospectively), field data and program results, and standards from industry associations.
 The standard values for most commercial and industrial measures are based on recent impact evaluations of New Jersey Programs.

-For the standard input assumptions for which metered or measured data were not available, the input values (e.g., delta watts, delta efficiency, equipment capacity, operating hours, coincidence factors) were based on the best available industry data or standards.
+For the standard input assumptions for which metered or measured data were not available, the input values (e.g., watts, efficiency, equipment capacity, operating hours, coincidence factors) were based on the best available industry data or standards.
 These input values were based on a review of literature from various industry organizations, equipment manufacturers, and suppliers.

 For larger, comprehensive projects, as in the Pay for-Performance Program, measurement and verification (M&V) protocols are followed to better estimate site-specific energy use for the pre- and post-retrofit conditions.
 Guidelines for developing an M&V plan and protocols to follow for conducting M&V are included in the Pay for Performance Program Guidelines, available on the NJ Office of Clean Energy website at www.njcleanenergy.com.
 These guidelines and protocols should be followed when M&V is conducted to determine energy use for either the pre- or post-retrofit period.